akshayranganath/akshayranganath.github.io/_posts/2026-04-25-LLMs_and_Frontiers_of_Consciousness.md

 ## Analyzing LLM+ in 2026

-In my opinion, the biggest changes have occured in the following areas:
+In my opinion, the biggest changes have occurred in the following areas:

 * **Recurrent processing**: LLMs are no longer simple feed-forward systems.
 The systems now have memory, and "thinking" models are able to reflect and act back on their own analysis and outputs.
 * **Global workspace** & **Unified agency** : Agentic workflows now have a more evolved memory and better contextual handling.
 Again, agentic frameworks like Crew.ai provide the ability to have a controlling model that handles off work to worker models where the controlling model is acting like the brain.